 Why It Matters

-Politically, we are in the midst of a sea-change as redistricting is now in the hands of a commission that must draw new legislative districts based on population shifts and the Voting Rights Act by mid-August 2011.
-Furthermore, open primaries will no longer serve to nominate party candidates for the general election.
+Politically, we are in the midst of a sea-change as the effects of redistricting are felt across the state.
+Furthermore, open primaries no longer serve to nominate party candidates for the general election.
 This opens up the potential for candidates of the same party to be running against each other in the general election runoff.

-Please join CLCV Education Fund in this essential endeavor, and take action now.
+Please join California Environmental Voters Education Fund in this essential endeavor, and take action now.

 get connected icon